SyncfusionExamples/XlsIO-Examples/Editing Excel cells/Sorting Data with Filters/.NET/Sorting Worksheet/README.md

 using Syncfusion.XlsIO;
 ```

-Step 5: Include the below code snippet in **Program.cs** to apply sorting in the worksheet Autofilter.
+Step 5: Include the below code snippet in **Program.cs** to sort data with filters.
 ```csharp
 using (ExcelEngine excelEngine = new ExcelEngine())
 {